brmson/dataset-sts/data/anssel/yodaqa/README.md

 For randomized models, 95% confidence intervals (t-distribution) are reported.

-The f_add_kw versions are ensembles of raw neural networks with yodaqakw scores.
-We'll also shortly report BM25 ensemble results.
-The new way to write this option is ``f_add=['kw', 'akw']``.

 curatedv2:

 | Model                    | trainAllMRR | devMRR   | testMAP  | testMRR  | settings